michaeldayreads/reference/git.md

 # organized by command (no specific order)

+## add

+`add` Add contents (files) to the index (snapshot of the working tree) staging them for the next commit.
+Only changes to the time of the add will be part of a commit.
+Further changes have to be added again.

 ## config

 `git config --global core.editor "vim"` set default editor to vim

+## diff

+`git diff branch_1 branch_2` compare two branches
+`git diff branch_1 branch_2 path/to/file_of_interest.txt` compare a file between two branches

 ## init

 `init` Create an empty git repository or re-initialize an existing one.
 Running in an existing repository is safe, nothing is overwritten, though the command can be used to move to another location.
 When this is done, a text file with the new path is placed in the current directory as a symbolic link to the new location.

-## add

-`add` Add contents (files) to the index (snapshot of the working tree) staging them for the next commit.
-Only changes to the time of the add will be part of a commit.
-Further changes have to be added again.

 ## status